aimms/language-reference/optimization-modeling-components/solving-mathematical-programs/infeasibility-analysis.rst

 add the penalty term to the original objective function (unless a value of ``ZERO`` has been assigned to ``Definition`` violation type for the original objective variable).
-In contrast, for FeasOpt and FeasRelax the objective will ignore the original objective.
+In contrast, for FeasOpt and FeasRelax the objective will only consist of violation variables and their respectively penalty terms.
 This allows the user to compute a minimum cost relaxation.

-Additionally,  the user can choose between several objective metrics.
+Additionally,  the user can choose between several objective metrics for the computation of the minimum cost relaxation.
 The objective metric can be set in the option ``Feasibility relaxation objective``.
-The options are:
+The values are:

--  ``'weighted sum of violations'``,
+-  ``weighted sum of violations``,

--  ``'weighted sum of squared violations'``,
+-  ``weighted sum of squared violations``,

--  ``'weighed number of violations'``.
+-  ``weighed number of violations``.

 Optionally, after the first phase of computing a minimum cost relaxation, the user can choose to activate a second phase.
 In the second phase, the